Safer Internet Day – Young children

 Meet Swoosh and Glide

-- Sing My Family Rules Song by Lah-Lah with your children, so they learn the online safety key messages: Be safe, Be kind, Ask for help and Make good choices – there's a sing-along video too!
-To be released on Safer Internet Day 2021.
+- Sing My Family Rules song by Lah-Lah with your children, so they learn the online safety key messages: Be safe, Be kind, Ask for help and Make good choices – there's a sing-along video too!

-- Play the Swoosh and Glide story puzzles Available now!
+- Play the Swoosh and Glide story puzzles.

 - Follow the tips in Co-creating an Online Safety Agreement – it's a great way to develop critical thinking and self-regulation skills while encouraging good habits with digital technologies.